WBT-FM: Mix 107.9

-On April 30, 2021, at 3 p.m., after playing "Waiting on the World to Change" by John Mayer, WLNK relaunched as "Mix 107.9".
+On April 30, 2021, at 3 pm, after playing "Waiting on the World to Change" by John Mayer, WLNK relaunched as "Mix 107.9".
 The first song on "Mix" was "This Is How We Do It" by Montell Jordan.
-Matt & Ramona moved to mornings, with Drew Parham hosting middays, Madison James hosting afternoons with DJ Baby Yu on the mix at 5 p.m., and Holly Haze hosting evenings.
+Matt & Ramona moved to mornings, with Drew Parham hosting middays, Madison James hosting afternoons with DJ Baby Yu on the mix at 5 pm, and Holly Haze hosting evenings.
 Martha Landess of Urban One described the format as an "upbeat mix of music from the '90s, 2000s and today".

 As part of Major League Soccer expansion team Charlotte FC's deal with Urban One's Charlotte cluster, WLNK airs any Charlotte FC matches whenever both WFNZ-FM and WBT have a conflict.
 This first happened during Charlotte FC's inaugural home match, since WFNZ was airing a Charlotte Hornets game and WBT was airing a North Carolina Tar Heels basketball game.

+WBT programming moves to FM

+On December 11, 2025, WLNK flipped to a simulcast of WBT (AM), and the WBT-FM calls returned to 107.9 FM after 30 years.
+With this change, WLNK's hot AC format, "Mix" branding and callsign were moved to 100.9, and add a simulcast on WMXG.
+WBT and WBT-FM were simulcast until January 8, after which WBT began running a repeating message directing listeners to tune to 107.9 FM.